Singles

 As with many acts that aren’t inherently evil, but can lead to temptation, we should look to the example Paul had mentioned in 1 Corinthians 8.
 Many Christians would buy meat from temples known for sacrificing to pagan gods.
 Although some believers didn’t see any harm in the meat, others had superstitions that the meat carried evil spirits.

 Paul told the Christians not to serve the meat to those believers who thought eating that meat was sinful, to help them avoid temptation.
-What was tempting for Christian A wasn’t tempting for Christian B.
+What was tempting for Christian A wasn’t tempting for Christian B. We can apply this today to how many Christians have differing views on alcohol, clothing, etc.

 In the same way, couples should establish temptations they may struggle with when talking about kissing and other acts of intimacy.
 If someone struggles with sexual sin, they should avoid putting themselves in a compromised mindset.

-Is Cuddling a Sin?
+Is Cuddling and Making Out a Sin?

 How Intimate Should Christian Couples Become before Marriage?

-That varies from dating relationship to dating relationship.
+This varies from dating relationship to dating relationship.
 Some Christians don’t even hold hands until marriage, whereas others regularly kiss a boyfriend or girlfriend.
 The matter at hand is, again, the hearts of those involved.
 Are these acts of affection done with a clear conscience before God?

 Here, we have to establish the point of dating and how it differs from marriage.